 LATIN AMERICAN STUDIES PROGRAM

-Associate Professors: Robert Conn, Romance Languages and Literatures
+Associate Professor: Robert Conn, Romance Languages and Literatures, Chair

 Assistant Professors: Melanie Khamis, Economics; Maria Ospina, Romance Languages and Literatures